nuspell/misc-nuspell/3-checks/README.md

     sudo apt-get install valgrind kcachegrind linux-tools-common linux-tools-generic linux-tools-4.15.0-20-generic

 Before running the profiling script, make sure that at least the gathered word lists have been generated, see above.
-Note that here the development version of Nuspell is used!

 ### Perf and hotspot